 (1) The Court is to sit at such places and times as the Chief Judge directs.

-(2) There are to be no Court vacations but the Court is not to sit on Saturdays, Sundays or public service holidays unless the Judge constituting the Court otherwise directs.
+(2) There are to be no Court vacations but the Court is not to sit on Saturdays, Sundays or public service holidays unless the judge constituting the Court otherwise directs.

 (3) Subject to subrule (4), the Court’s registry is to be open every day in the year except Saturdays and Sundays and public service holidays.